btoll/tools/git/README.md

 But as usual, make sure you know what you're doing!
 I am not responsible for lost branches!

-### git-goto
-    !!!
-This is deprecated.
-Use the git alias instead. !!!

-Example usages:

-    git goto 5.1.0
-    git goto extjs5.1.0

-This is most useful when needing to quickly check out a release without having to know the tagged hash.

 ### git-get-hash

     !!!
 This is deprecated.
 Use the git alias instead. !!!